doctrine/dbal/docs/en/reference/data-retrieval-and-manipulation.rst

     SELECT * FROM articles WHERE id IN (?)

-Since you are using an ``IN`` expression you would really like to use it in the following way (and I guess everybody has tried to do this once in his life, before realizing it doesn't work):
+Since you are using an ``IN`` expression you would really like to use it in the following way (and I guess everybody has tried to do this once in their life, before realizing it doesn't work):

 .. code-block:: php